 The international, cosmopolitan views of Delcev that elevated him far ahead of his time, could be summarized in his proverbial sentence: “I understand the world solely as a field for cultural competition among nations”.

 Although Goce Delcev strongly resisted the premature uprising, its date was nevertheless determined at the Smilevo Congress.
 The uprising was to begin on August 2, 1903, the orthodox Christian holiday of St. Elijah.
 The entire Macedonian territory got involved in the armed uprising, within which the most intense confrontations took place in the liberation of Neveska, of Klisura and of Krushevo, where the Krushevo Republic was proclaimed by its president, Nikola Karev.

 The Ilinden traditions found their expression during the National Liberation War (NOV) in Macedonia.
 Their climax occurred at the Second Ilinden, when the First Assembly of ASNOM took place on August 2, 1944.

-Goce Delchev’s life epitomizes the virtuous heroism of the proud Macedonian nation.
-The Macedonian people have been paying an extraordinary tribute and respect to Goce Delchev, expressing them by annual meetings and anniversaries, numerous scientific, folk and popular culture events, and other manifestations of admiration for his history-making personality, for his outstanding efforts.
+Goce Delcev’s life epitomizes the virtuous heroism of the proud Macedonian nation.
+The Macedonian people have been paying an extraordinary tribute and respect to Goce Delcev, expressing them by annual meetings and anniversaries, numerous scientific, folk and popular culture events, and other manifestations of admiration for his history-making personality, for his outstanding efforts.